human-money/human-money/WHITEPAPER.md

 ## Reaching Consensus

 Each action on the Human Money network has a unique sequential id.
-When a node receives a new transaction it will assign it a potential sequence number which is 1 greater than the sequence number of the last transaction seen on the network.
+When a node receives a new transaction it will assign it a potential sequence number 1 greater than previous action's.
 The node will then sign the transaction and send it to all other nodes for signing.
-While transactions are in the "propagating" phase they may have the same potential sequence number.
+While transactions are in the propagating phase they may have the same potential sequence number.
 Nodes keep track of which other nodes have signed which transactions.
 Since at any point in time the network is a fixed size a node can be aware when a transaction has been signed by all other nodes.
 Once this occurs that transaction goes into a nomination phase.
 A node should only be voting to nominate one transaction at a time.
-If a node is not currently voting to nominate a transaction it will hash all eligible transactions (those who have propagated to all nodes in the network) and the one with the snallest resulting hash will be submitted for nomination.
+If a node is not currently voting to nominate a transaction it will hash all eligible transactions (those who have propagated to all nodes in the network) and the one with the smallest resulting hash will be submitted for nomination.
 If a node is voting to nominate a transaction and it receives a request to nominate a transaction with a lower hash it can change it's vote and send the request to all other nodes.
 Requests for transactions with higher hash values will be ignored.
 The network should converge on the transaction with the lowest hash value.
 Once the entire network has voted to nominate a transaction to that sequence number that transaction goes into a final round of signing.
 In the final round of singing nodes can not change their vote.
 Once all nodes have given their final signature that transaction is considered finalized.

 ## Banning nodes